temporalio/documentation/blog/2021-08-06-oss-startups-podcast.md

 **You have such strong developer adoption.
 Do you try to amplify that once you start to have a company?
 Do you start a hire evangelist team?
 Or do you have like advocates or something around that roles in your company now?
 And how did you even look for these people and figure out what they should do in the first place?**

-By the way we are hiring developer relations!
+By the way [we are hiring](https://temporal.io/careers)!
 We already have quite a few very awesome advocates, but if you're one of those people talk to us!

 Temporal is still not a household name.
 Most developers still don't understand what we provide.
 They still don't even think about using us for their next project.
 Something we hear all the time, when somebody learns about what we do, is, "Why I didn't I have it three years ago when I started my startup?"
 We have a long way to go until at least every developer knows that we exist and considers us for the next project.